 While we can’t solve the problem of healthcare access in an article, we wanted to provide some self-help tips for the most common complaints that we hear from people:

 - Keep a moisturizer at hand in the bathroom.
 After a shower or bath, pat your skin off gently instead of rubbing vigorously.
 Your skin should be moist at this point still.
 Apply moisturizers to your body, focusing on the dry areas.
-This helps amplify the effect of the moisturizers, helping your body seal in some of the natural moisture that it has.
+This helps to amplify the effect of the moisturizers, helping your body seal in some of the natural moisture that it has.
 This simple trick alone can make a big difference.

 - If you follow all of these tips, and still have severe dryness, rashes, or itching, it’s a good idea to see a doctor.